nodejs/node/doc/api/addons.md

    See [Linking to Node.js' own dependencies][] for additional information.

-All of the following examples are available for [download][] and may be used as a starting-point for your own Addon.
+All of the following examples are available for [download][] and may be used as the starting-point for an Addon.

 ## Hello world